Ada-Developers-Academy/daily-curriculum/volunteer.md

 Training provided for each.

 ###Teaching Assistant
-As a TA you will be asked to help students during project time.
+As a TA, you will be asked to help students during project time.

 Your role will be to:
 - provide expertise knowledge to students on why/when/how coding structures are used to solve a problem